Jaymon/.vim/pack/first-party/start/utils/README.md

 # Utils plugin

-Just some handy functions and commands in an easy to add bundle
+Just some handy functions and commands in an easy to add package.

 ## Installation

-Use Pathogen, and then run these (if you want it to be a submodule):
+You can just dump this directory into `<VIMHOME>/pack/*/start/` and it should auto-load.
+You can verify by opening a file and running:

-    $ cd <VIMRC>
+    :scriptnames

-    $ git submodule add -b master <GIT URL> pack/<NAME>/start
+You should see the `utils.vim` file loaded somewhere in the list.